BMW X1 hybrid (2019-2022) range, MPG, CO2 & charging

 The BMW X1 plug-in hybrid is a match for its closest rivals when it comes to emissions, economy and electric range

-All X1 plug-in hybrid models come as standard with a five-metre Type 2 cable for use with public chargers (an option on the Volvo XC40 Recharge T5) and you can get an eight-metre cable at extra cost.
-You can also add a ChargeNow pay-as-you-go charging subscription for £7.85 per month, or have a BMW i wallbox installed at your home from £975.
+All X1 plug-in hybrids come as standard with a five-metre Type 2 cable for use with public chargers (an option on the Volvo XC40 Recharge) and you can get an eight-metre cable at extra cost.
+You can also add a BMW Charging Card, or have a BP Pulse wallbox installed at your home for around £900.

 BMW X1 range, MPG & CO2 emissions

 Similarly, despite a claimed electric range of over 30 miles, it's safe to expect a real-life figure in the high twenties: during our short test we managed to eke out around 25 miles, which is still more than useful enough for the majority of shorter journeys in and around town.
-In contrast, we managed around 20 miles from the BMW's Volvo XC40 rival, which has an official range of 28 miles.
+In contrast, we managed around 20 miles from the Volvo XC40 T4 Recharge, which has an official range of 28 miles.
+Want to go further on battery power?
+It might be worth waiting for the new X1, due in autumn 2022, as its plug-in powertrains are said to manage up to 55 miles of zero-emissions driving.

 Claimed CO2 emissions of up to 43g/km are strong for an SUV of this type, but again will depend on your use in real life – not that it matters in the eyes of the taxman, of course.
-The xDrive25e will be London Congestion Charge exempt until tighter regulations come into force in October 2021.
+The xDrive25e is also ULEZ exempt.

-A full charge should take around five hours from a standard domestic supply, or around three and a half hours using the optional BMW i home wallbox (or any home wallbox).
+A full charge should take around five hours from a standard domestic supply, or around three and a half hours using a 7.4kW home wallbox.
 Charging to 80% only requires around two and a half hours.
-The charging port is located on the passenger side and there's no rapid-charging capability.
+The charging port is located on the passenger side front wing and there's no rapid-charging capability.

 In This Review